AdvenAkash/Machine-learning-and-blockchain-for-transaction-fraud-detection/README.md

 - Evaluates system performance across different data volumes and complexity levels.
 - Calculates F Beta score to assess model accuracy.

+## Dataset

+The dataset used in this project is sourced from Kaggle's [Paysim1 Dataset](https://www.kaggle.com/datasets/ealaxi/paysim1).
+- It provides a comprehensive collection of transactional data for training and evaluating our fraud detection models.
+- The dataset includes various features such as transaction type, amount, balance, and more, making it suitable for analyzing fraudulent activities within
+  financial transactions.

 ## Technologies Used

 - Python